2023 big game hunting forecast

 Find cougars just about anywhere; remember to carry a tag.

-Murderers Creek, Northside, Desolation, West Beulah wildlife management units
+Murderers Creek, Northside, Desolation, and West Beulah WMUs

 The area experienced a moderate winter, and deer and elk faired ok through the winter.
-Both deer and elk had higher fawn/calf ratios in the spring than the previous year but still lower than desired.
-The summer has been very hot and dry with little precipitation since March so expected drier than normal conditions.
+Both deer and elk had lower fawn/calf ratios in the spring than the previous year due to last summer's drought conditions.
+The spring and early summer were wet and cool; however, the area is warming up so hunters should expect dry conditions at the beginning of the season.

 Deer populations remain below management objectives in all units.
-Buck ratios were below management objective in all units.
-Spring fawn ratios were lower than desired but higher than last year.
-With slightly better fawn ratio we would expect a few more in yearling bucks available for harvest this year.
+Buck ratios were at management objective in Northside and Desolation and above management objective in Murderers Creek.
+Spring fawn ratios were lower than desired.

 Last year, archery and rifle hunters had below average success for Northside and Desolation but above average for Murderers Creek.
 Similar or slight better results are expected this year.